panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-06-19 Program Management Committee/2019-06-19-PMC_Summary.md

 	The URL for such document is: https://drive.google.com/open?id=1-GYYqW9kXDBiZBOghziDVFfAQfycbj1u

 **Out of the agenda**: Andy introduced Knut, Coordinator of ExPaNDS.
-Knut explained that ExPaNDS statts in September and that for now they are just getting ready.
+Knut explained that ExPaNDS starts in September and that for now they are just getting ready.
 Knut said that coordinating dissemination plans looks like a good idea.
-He explained tha twork on a MoU between ExPaNDS and PaNOSC is ongoing and hopes to share next week a proposal document.
+He explained the work on a MoU between ExPaNDS and PaNOSC is ongoing and hopes to share next week a proposal document.

 2. Internal new milestones/deliverables suggestion